 PhD in Finance

 This program is offered by the Department of Finance & Economics of Rutgers Business School-Newark and New Brunswick.
-Three research centers are associated with the Department: the Center for Research in Regulated Industries, the Whitcomb Center for Research in Financial Services, and the Blanche and Irwin Lerner Center for Pharmaceutical Management.
+Five research centers are associated with the Department: the Blanche and Irwin Lerner Center for Pharmaceutical Management, the Center for Real Estate, the Center for Research in Regulated Industries, the Rutgers Financial Institutions Center, and the Whitcomb Center for Research in Financial Services,

 Students admitted usually have a GMAT score above 675, a ranking in the top 5% of the student's graduating class, and a strong mathematical background.
 A master's degree in economics, computer science or mathematics is a plus.
 Students with a limited background in either economics or finance should consider the Master of Quantitative Finance.
 MQF students take some of the same courses as our doctoral students.
 It is also possible to take up to four of our doctoral courses as a non-degree student.
 Taking our doctoral courses as non-degree or MQF students does not, however, guarantee subsequent admission into our doctoral program.